isomerpages/moe-bedoksouthsec/_cce/Character and Citizenship Education.md

 CCE lessons are also a platform to deliver the National Education (NE) experience.

-**School-Based CCE**
+##### **School-Based CCE**

 To enhance the development of positive character and values, morning assemblies are platforms for talks and sharing by staff and students.
 Three times a week, presentations during morning assemblies focus on the following themes:

-* *Values Monday* : Staff and students link the BDS ICARE Values to stories, articles and their personal experiences to inculcate in students the values of Integrity, Courage, Accountability, Respect, Excellence and Care.
+* <i>Values Monday</i> : Staff and students link the BDS ICARE Values to stories, articles and their personal experiences to inculcate in students the values of Integrity, Courage, Accountability, Respect, Excellence and Care.
 * *CCE Wednesday* : Sharing by staff and students on Character and Citizenship Education
 * *Excellence Friday* : To encourage students to strive for excellence in all they do, student achievements are recognised and students are given the opportunity to share their learning on their journey to success.